What is sustainable procurement?

 - help maintain vital and active downtown and main street communities.

 - support opportunities for economically distressed communities and historically underemployed people.

 - reflect the efficient use and reuse of resources and reduction of contaminants released into the environment.

 Using a life cycle approach in sustainable procurement

 An agency must consider the use of life cycle costing for all Competitive Sealed Bidding and proposal methods and may optionally consider this cost analysis for other sourcing methods (refer to OAR 125-247-0170).
 Life cycle costing calculates the cost to acquire, operate, support, and dispose of a product over its useful life, and considers sustainability and total cost of ownership as part of the best value analysis of the product and the services that impact or use the product.

-If an agency determines that it will use life cycle costing, it must specify the requirements, terms, conditions, and evaluation criteria related to the procurement in its solicitation documents and should begin this process during the Plan stage
+If an agency determines that it will use life cycle costing, it must specify the requirements, terms, conditions, and evaluation criteria related to the procurement in its solicitation documents and should begin this process during the

-A procurement professional can gain an understanding of the industry, production disposal methods and options available to promote sustainable procurement when conducting market research
+A procurement professional can gain an understanding of the industry, production disposal methods and options available to promote sustainable procurement when

 .
 A procurement professional can also engage the supplier community to understand its role in promoting sustainable procurement practices in their industry.